Jordy3D/LambdaBot/README.md

 #### OpenAI
 - Generate conversational text using [OpenAI's API](https://platform.openai.com/docs/guides/chat)*
 - Generate image using [OpenAI's API](https://platform.openai.com/docs/api-reference/images/create)*
-    - Preface your message with "give me an image of" followed by your prompt to generate an image *Limited to "Owners".
+    - Preface your message with "give me an image of" followed by your prompt to generate an image

+**Limited to "Owners"*
-*Ping the bot to get a response
+**Ping the bot to get a response*

 ### Side features